Update, July 9: Blizzard’s charity drive with Pink Mercy has raised $12.7 million for breast cancer research.

 BCRF says this is the largest single-year donation from a corporate partner in the organization’s history, so I think it’s safe to say the event was a success.

-If you’ve missed it so far, Blizzard promise 100% of proceeds are going straight to the Breast Cancer Research Foundation.
-The also promised a minimum donation of $250,000 at the start of the event, and that’s obviously long since been fulfilled.
+The skin was available with $14.99 / £12.99 charity donation, with 100% of proceeds are going straight to the Breast Cancer Research Foundation.
+Blizzard also promised a minimum donation of $250,000 at the start of the event, though we’ve obviously blown past that number.

 Blizzard thanks you – yes, you – in a quick announcement video.
 The company also has a gallery of fanart and cosplay in its news post.

 Pink Mercy’s success may yet open the door to further direct purchase skins – especially if there’s charity involved.
 If those new cosmetics have half the appeal of this one, I think we can expect similar degrees of success.